roykoand/GoWinnerPrediction/README.md

 # Go Game Winner Prediction

 The meaning of this project follows from the name.
-The user sends us an image of the endgame position of the Go game, and we tell him who is the loser and winner.
+The user sends us an endgame position image of the Go game, and we tell him who is the loser and winner.
 ## Presentation
 You can get more information about the project and "production pipeline" from the ```demo/presentation/presentation.pdf```.